mjkuranda/yummy-api-nestjs/README.md

 To connect to Spoonacular API, provide:
 - `SPOONACULAR_API_KEY` (API key defined for a particular account on Spoonacular)

+Provide `PASSWORD_PEPPER` to protect all user account passwords.

 ## Development
 You need to change version in `package.json` and add a record to the `CHANGELOG.md`.
 Before creating a pull request, you need to execute following commands, with success result: